MrOlm/covid19_population_genomics/README.md

 ## [Data availability](#Data-availability-1)

-Links to the data generated during this study for others to use
+Links to the data generated during this work for others to use.

 ## [Methods](#Methods-1)